ibm-watson-data-lab/watson-ml-scoring-util-nodejs/README.md

   .catch(err => console.log(err));
 ```

-The `WatsonMLScoringEndpoint` will look in your environment for the appropriate Watson ML credentials, model ID, and deployment ID.
+The `WatsonMLScoringEndpoint` will look in your environment for the appropriate Watson ML credentials, Model ID, and Deployment ID.
-Alternatively, you can pass in the model ID and deployment IDs.
+Alternatively, you can pass in the Model ID and Deployment IDs.
 This would be valuable if you plan on testing or working with multiple versions of the same model.

 ```javascript
 let endpoint = new WatsonMLScoringEndpoint(features, {